jarndejong/Spotify2PlexPlaylistSyncer/README.md

 Either `true` or `false`.
 If `true`, thenmatched spotify tracks and plex tracks will be printed to file.
 For error checking etc.
 ##### `matched_tracks_filename:`
 Relative filename of the matched tracks file.
 Can be either a `.txt` or `.csv` file.

+# Online repository
+The publicly available repository on GitHub (i.e. available [here](https://github.com/jarndejong/Spotify2PlexPlaylistSyncer); most likely you are currently viewing this one) is an automated mirror from a private, self-hosted git repository.